 - I am going to guarantee you the first ranking on Google.

-At most, a quarter of a website’s rank comes from the structure and content on the site itself.
-So an ‘expert’ that is going to come in and stuff your site with keywords is at best serving a portion of the 25% the site has control over AND at worst they will actually pull down the ranking by making the ‘keywording’ of a website look unnatural.
+At most, a quarter of a website's rank comes from the structure and content on the site itself.
+So an 'expert' that is going to come in and stuff your site with keywords is at best serving a portion of the 25% the site has control over AND at worst they will actually pull down the ranking by making the ‘keywording’ of a website look unnatural.
 Search engines want to deliver the most pure search results possible, so they frown upon site that appears to game the system.
+If you are going to hire are an SEO expert, make sure that they are renowned and are backed by their results.

 An 'SEO expert' should be well versed in the complete pie: content, structure, keywords, and credibility.
 The vast majority of SEO companies ESPECIALLY lower cost programs focus solely on content and keywords, losing focus of the credibility part.
 Credibility/authority is the vast majority of a page's "score.”